Christian McCaffrey: 2023 season

 Against the Washington Commanders, McCaffrey recorded 14 carries for 64 yards, as well as four receptions for 27 yards.
 During the second half of the game, he would be taken out with a mild calf strain.
 Despite it being minor, he would still be designated as one of the starters to sit out for the season finale against the Rams.
 McCaffrey finished his first full season with the 49ers leading the league in rushing yards (1,459), touches (339), yards from scrimmage (2,023), and touchdowns (21).
 His 1,459 rushing yards were a career-best, along with his yards per rushing attempt (5.4) and receiving touchdowns (7).
 McCaffrey won his first Offensive Player of the Year award and finished third in NFL MVP voting, behind quarterbacks Dak Prescott and Lamar Jackson.

 In the 49ers' playoff game against the Green Bay Packers in the Divisional Round, McCaffrey had 17 carries for 98 yards and two touchdowns, as well as seven receptions for 30 yards.
 McCaffrey scored the game-winning touchdown on a 6-yard run in the 24–21 victory.
-In the 2024 NFC Championship Game game against the Detroit Lions, McCaffrey finished with 20 carries for 90 yards and two touchdowns, as well as 4 receptions for 42 yards as the 49ers would come back from a 24–7 deficit at halftime to win 34–31 en route to Super Bowl LVIII.
+In the 2024 NFC Championship Game against the Detroit Lions, McCaffrey finished with 20 carries for 90 yards and two touchdowns, as well as 4 receptions for 42 yards as the 49ers would come back from a 24–7 deficit at halftime to win 34–31 en route to Super Bowl LVIII.
 Against the Kansas City Chiefs in the Super Bowl, McCaffrey rushed 22 times for 80 yards while catching all eight of his targets for 80 yards and a touchdown.
 He became the first player in Super Bowl history to have at least 75 rushing yards and 75 receiving yards in the same game.
 He also lost a fumble in the first quarter as the 49ers lost 25–22 in overtime.
 He was ranked third by his fellow players on the NFL Top 100 Players of 2024.